JuanDls01/project-setup-guide/configs/folder-structure/README.md

 - Can be confusing for developers used to type-based structures.
 - Requires clear documentation and onboarding for new team members.

+### Rules

+1. **Domain-First Organization**

+   - Each major feature/domain should have its own top-level directory in `src/`
+   - Domain names should be clear and descriptive of the business functionality
+   - Example: `exercise/`, `workout/`, `user/`, etc.

+2. **Domain Module Structure**

+   - Each domain module should be self-contained
+   - Common internal structure:
+     - `components/` - UI components specific to the domain
+     - `api/` - API interactions and data fetching
+     - `types/` - TypeScript types and interfaces
+     - `hooks/` - Custom React hooks
+     - `utils/` - Domain-specific utilities
+     - `context/` - State management

+3. **Shared Resources**

+   - Common code used across multiple domains goes in `shared/`
+   - UI components that are used by multiple domains should be in `shared/ui/`
+   - Utility functions used across domains go in `shared/utils/`

+4. **Import Rules**
+   - Components should import from their own domain first
+   - Cross-domain imports should use path aliases
+   - Shared components should be imported from `@shared/*`

 🚀 Conclusion